 Dr, Kantarci currently is actively interested in translational research to synergize his clinical, genetic, epigenetic epidemiology work in MS with the genetic determinants of outcome of progressive neurological decline in a viral model of MS. This model in mice using TheilerÃ¢'s Murine Encephalitis virus (TMEV) has been pioneered by Dr. Moses Rodriguez and Dr. Allan Bieber.

-- Clinical Fellowship - Multiple Sclerosis - Neurology Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, Department of Education Administration
+- Clinical Fellowship - Multiple Sclerosis - Neurology Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine

-- Resident - Neurology Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, Department of Education Administration
+- Resident - Neurology Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine

-- Internship - Medicine Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, Department of Education Administration
+- Internship - Medicine Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine

-- Fellow - Research - Multiple Sclerosis Mayo Clinic College of Medicine, Department of Education Administration
+- Fellow - Research - Multiple Sclerosis Mayo Clinic College of Medicine and Science

 - Resident - Neurology Cerrahpasa School of Medicine, Istanbul University